Updated: Sep 5

 Have you heard about it?
 Do you think it is true?

-A research finding in the US and Europe shows that self-criticism contributes to depression, anxiety, eating disorders, sleep disorders, to mention a few from a long list of mental and physical disorders.
+Research finding in the US and Europe shows that self-criticism contributes to depression, anxiety, eating disorders, and sleep disorders, to mention a few from a long list of mental and physical disorders.

 Self-love on the other hand is therapeutic.
 With a simple act of love towards yourself, you can improve your body's defense system against disease, enhance mood, and reduce blood sugar.